retentioneering/retentioneering-tools/docs/source/clusters.rst

 plot()
 ^^^^^^
-This is a basic method which allows to visualize a couple of important indicators: cluster size and the conversion rate within a cluster.
+This basic method allows to visualize a couple of important indicators: cluster size and the conversion rate within a cluster.
 The latter is associated with ``targets`` parameters.

 .. code:: ipython3